Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 IUCN category.
 In this case we’ll take the maximum GE score as the one that’s shown.
 So if two ranges overlap, we take the highest score.

-> Extra task: Do you think this is a good way to show the data?
-What
-> would you do differently?
-Could you use another metric from today’s
-> practical?
-And is taking the highest score when cells overlap the best
-> option?
-Try and make another map to show the data.

 So now you can see the spread of GE scores throughout the globe.
 For your own species you may wish to focus on a specific area of Earth using the `crop()` function.
 Again we’ll use ggplot2 to make them a little